akhaled01/B15/README.md

 The idea of this project, is to provide our TCP server socket the ability to accept HTTP clients from any source, and that is done by making it understand the requests, and encode responses in a very specific manner.

-Going through the project, you'll find multiple modules that facilitate communication with all client.
+Going through the project, you'll find multiple modules that facilitate communication with all clients.
 You'll also find routing utilities that are responsible for multiplexing the requests to the required controller.
+You'll also find out that our client can communicate with any HTTP server *if configured of course*.

 ## Table of Content